 The rainbow Raku has a matte, slightly rough surface with the most incredible colour patterns (see examples above).

 The blue shades produced by the cobalt with the incredible oranges, reds and pinks coming through later in the process with the copper and the reduction of oxygen around the piece during the cooling process makes every single one of these potteries absolutely unique.

 As for the cracked glaze technique, where the glaze was protecting the vessel from the flames' intense heat, you will find a soft white powdery surface whilst in place of the cracks created on the glaze will be lines and marks made by the flames that scorched the surface black.
 I would want them all, literally, and change them around according to my mood.

 Images of the process and examples of Black and white Raku vases below.

-The pottery's website will have all the information you need or you can sign up for email updates of future events:
+The pottery's website will have all the information you need or you can sign up for email updates for future events: